-As a first step, a trapeziodal plate profile has to be loaded into the model on the SELECT TRAPEZOID PLATE SECTION dialogue by clicking on the three dots button (...).
+As a first step, a trapezoidal plate profile must be loaded into the model on the SELECT TRAPEZOID PLATE SECTION dialogue by clicking on the three dots button (...).
 The parts of the dialogue are the following:

-- #1 -Trapezoidal sheet section bank: Sections are collected by manufacturers in the tree structure. - #2 -Section parameters: Properties of the selected trapezoidal sheet in the tree structure (#1) is represented in this table. - #3 -After a section is selected in the section tree (#1), the LOAD button has to be clicked to load into the LOADED SECTIONS table.
-Loaded sections can be used for the calculation of sshear stiffness on the SHEAR FIELD STIFFNESS CALCULATION dialogue.
+- #1 -Trapezoidal sheet section bank: Sections are collected by manufacturers in the tree structure. - -Section parameters: Properties of the selected trapezoidal sheet in the tree structure(#1) is represented in this table. - #3 -After a section is selected in the section tree (#1), the LOAD button must be clicked to load into the LOADED SECTIONS table.
+Loaded sections can be used for the calculation of shear stiffness on the SHEAR FIELD STIFFNESS CALCULATION dialogue.